Inference is now production traffic—and it doesn’t act like the cloud most teams know

 Key Takeaway

-If you can’t write your AI feature’s unit economics on a whiteboard—cost per task, margin per task, and p95 latency—you don’t have a product.
-You have a demo.
+If you can’t write cost per successful task, margin per task, and p95 latency on a whiteboard, you don’t have a product.
+You have a demo that happens to run in production.

 | Approach | Typical p95 latency | Cost control | Best for |